 In contrast to Germany, in Norway there are only small wage returns for immigrant women, and essentially no returns for immigrant men .
 In Sweden, however, gains seem again to be substantial, particularly for women .
 For Canada, gains are substantial, but similarly distributed for men and women immigrants .
 In the US, there are also substantial gains in labor earnings for naturalized men, though unfortunately the authors do not include immigrant women in their study .
 Overall, it is interesting to note that the wage gains from citizenship are larger for immigrant women than men in many countries.
 As immigrant women have much lower attachment to the labor force and lower earnings than native women, citizenship is a powerful tool to improve their economic situation and independence.

 Who gains and why?

 Researchers have sought to identify the determinants of the large earnings gains after obtaining citizenship.
 The underlying mechanisms show some commonalities but also differences across countries.
 This is not surprising given the large differences in their labor market institutions.

-A further important result is that the gains from citizenship are not equally distributed across immigrants.
-Interestingly, the gains of citizenship are largest for immigrants from poorer countries.
+Yet, the gains from citizenship are not equally distributed across immigrants.
+Interestingly, the gains are largest for immigrants from poorer countries.
 In the US, for example, an immigrant from relatively poor El Salvador earns 7.2% more following naturalization, while the gain is only 2.9% for an immigrant from comparatively rich Italy .
 In Germany, an immigrant from poor Afghanistan has approximately 7% higher wages ten years later.
-In contrast, there is no return to citizenship for an Italian or EU citizen more generally .
+In contrast, there is no return to citizenship for an Italian, or EU citizen more generally .
 Similar results are found for Canada and Sweden .

 Since immigrants from poorer countries earn less than immigrants from more developed countries, the larger gains imply that citizenship helps immigrants from developing countries to catch up with immigrants from more developed countries over time.